RetellAI/retell-custom-llm-node-demo/README.md

 # retell-backend-node-demo

-This backend repo demonstrates how to start a websocket server that Retell server will connect to.
+This backend repo demonstrates how to start a WebSocket server that Retell server will connect to.
 Retell will send live transcripts and other updates to the server, and get responses from this server. see [API Docs](https://docs.retellai.com/guide/custom-llm-websocket) for walkthrough.

-The protocol of messages we send and expect to receive are documented [here](https://docs.retellai.com/api-references/llm-websocket).
+The protocol of messages we send and expect to receive is documented [here](https://docs.retellai.com/api-references/llm-websocket).

-This repo also contains code to use Twilio to get number, make phone calls, see [API Docs](https://docs.retellai.com/guide/phone-setup) for walkthrough.
+This repo also contains code to use Twilio to get numbers, set up inbound, make phone calls, see [API Docs](https://docs.retellai.com/guide/phone-setup) for a walkthrough.

 This repo contains `azure OpenAI`, `OpenAI`, and [`OpenRouter`](https://openrouter.ai), modify the import inside `src/server.ts` to switch between which one to use.